Soil and Fertility

 Nitrogen is one of the most important nutrients for onion plant growth and development.
 A typical onion crop will use about 150-200 pounds of actual nitrogen per acre during the growing season, with a majority of the nitrogen taken up after the plant has started to bulb.
 Side-dress with nitrogen by applying low amounts to avoid burning the plants.
 It is critical to avoid late (after mid-July) and heavy applications of nitrogen after bulb initiation as it will encourage late maturity and large necks that are difficult to cure.
 Excess nitrogen in the bulb at harvest will result in soft onion bulbs and poor storage quality.

 Most of the phosphorus and potassium should be applied and worked into the seedbed prior to planting.
 Phosphorus is essential for vigorous early growth of seedlings.
-If phosphorus is banded at planting time, it should be placed two inches to the side and two inches below the seed.
-Onions require medium levels of potassium and most soils in Utah contain sufficient levels for onion growth and development.
+If phosphorus is banded at planting time, place it 2 inches to the side and 2 inches below the seed.
+Onions require medium levels of potassium, and most soils in Utah contain sufficient levels for onion growth and development.

 Soil Crusting

-Springtime weather can bring heavy rainstorms that can lead to crusting in seedbeds with heavy-textured soil.
+Spring weather can bring heavy rainstorms that can lead to crusting in seedbeds with heavy-textured soil.
 To break the soil crust prior to onion emergence, run a harrow, spiked rollers, or finger-type cultivators lightly over the soil surface.
 Take extra care not to disturb the seed row during this process.
-If seeds/ seedlings are disturbed prior to emergence, onion stands can be severely reduced.
+If seeds/seedlings are disturbed prior to emergence, onion stands can be severely reduced.

 Cultivation